impredicative/newssurvey/README.md

 ```

 ## Cache
 An extensive disk cache is stored locally to cache website and LLM outputs with a fixed expiration period.
 This is in the `[src]/newssurvey/.diskcache` directory.
 The expiration period is 1 week for website searches and 52 weeks for everything else, also subject to separate disk usage limits.
 To reuse the cache, rerun the same user query within this period.
 To bypass the cache, alter the user query, otherwise delete the appropriate cache subdirectory.
-Updates to the prompts will also bypass the cache.
+Updates to the LLM prompts will also bypass the cache.

 ## Disclaimer